asantilli537/surplusconnect/README.md

 ## Overview

-SurplusConnect is a full-stack web platform that bridges the gap between food businesses with surplus inventory and verified nonprofit organizations that distribute food to communities in need.
+SurplusConnect is a web platform that bridges the gap between food businesses with surplus inventory and verified nonprofit organizations that distribute food to communities in need.
 Restaurants, bakeries, and food vendors post available donations with real-time countdown timers and priority scores.
 Verified 501(c)(3) distributors browse, claim, and coordinate pickups through an integrated chat system.
 Every completed donation generates a printable IRS-compliant tax receipt for the donor.

-The platform enforces a secure four-role system covering donors, distributors, volunteers, and administrators, with session-based authentication, bcrypt password hashing, and a three-layer EIN verification pipeline against the IRS nonprofit database via the ProPublica Nonprofit Explorer API.
+The platform enforces a secure four-role system covering donors, distributors, volunteers, and administrators, with session-based authentication, bcrypt password hashing, and EIN verification against the IRS nonprofit database via the ProPublica Nonprofit Explorer API.

 ---